 Day 10 : Depart Paro

-- After early breakfast in the hotel, drive to the airport for flight to onward destination.
+After breakfast at the hotel, transfer to the airport for final departure.